terra-money/docs/docs/Tutorials/Get-started/Terra-Station-desktop.md

 Never give your seed phrase to anyone, not even support staff.
 :::

+5. Verify your writing to make sure every word is spelled correctly and in the right order.
+If you numbered your phrase, it can be helpful to verify it backward.

+5. Check the box ensuring you wrote down your seed phrase, and click **Next**.

+6. Confirm your seed phrase by typing or selecting the correct words in each prompt.

+7. Click **Create a wallet**.

+Congratulations!
+You have just created a Terra Station wallet.

 ## Receive tokens from an exchange

 Follow these steps to fill your wallet with tokens.

 1. Purchase your tokens using any exchange that supports Terra.
-Visit the [Integrations page](https://docs.terra.money/Reference/integrations.html#exchanges) to view all current exchanges.
+Visit the [Integrations page](https://docs.terra.money/Reference/integrations.html#exchanges) to view a list of current exchanges.

 2. Withdraw any Terra network supported token from your exchange.
 Every exchange is different.
 Please visit your exchange's web page for guides on how to withdraw tokens.
+Use the following steps as a generic guide.

-3. View your Terra Station wallet address by opening the Terra Station.
-Your wallet address is at the top near your wallet name.
-Your wallet adress will look like this: `terra1hm4grlwkt26tccr4vclwjz3elgh224wquctwye`
+3. To receive tokens to your wallet, use your wallet address.
+Your wallet address will appear at the top of the Terra station Desktop app near your wallet name.
+Your wallet address will look like this: `terra1hm4grlwkt26tccr4vclwjz3elgh224wquctwye`

 4. Double check your wallet address is correct before sending.

-5. Send the tokens to your Terra Station wallet address.
+5. Send the tokens from the exchange to your Terra Station wallet address.

 :::warning Waiting times for transfers
-When you transfer tokens from an exchange to Terra, there may be waiting period before the tokens appear in your wallet.
+When you transfer tokens from an exchange to Terra, there may be a waiting period before the tokens appear in your wallet.
 Don't panic, this waiting period is normal and varies depending on the exchange.
 If a transfer does not appear immediately, check back after some time.
 :::

 Now you have Tokens on Terra!

 ## Swap coins

-After connecting a wallet,

-1. Click **Swap** in the sidebar.
+1. Open Terra Station and connect your wallet.
+Click **Swap** in the sidebar.

 2. Navigate to the **Swap coins** section.
 On the left side, select a coin and input the amount you want to swap.